mrhappyasthma/MiniJava-Compiler/README.md

 The Lexer implementation is written completely using JFlex (see [Lexer.flex](https://github.com/mrhappyasthma/MiniJava-Compiler/blob/master/Lexer.flex)).
 You can read more about JFlex here: http://jflex.de/manual.html

 ##### Syntax Analysis
-The Parser implementation is written completely using JCup (see [Parser.cup](https://github.com/mrhappyasthma/MiniJava-Compiler/blob/master/Parser.cup)).
+The Parser implementation is written completely using JavaCup (see [Parser.cup](https://github.com/mrhappyasthma/MiniJava-Compiler/blob/master/Parser.cup)).
 You can read more about JavaCup here: http://www2.cs.tum.edu/projects/cup/manual.html

 The Grammar for MiniJava as defined by The MiniJava Project can be seen below (http://www.cambridge.org/us/features/052182060X/grammar.html):